-This easy homemade Salsa Recipe is rich with flavor!
+This easy Salsa Recipe is rich with flavor and takes 5 minutes to make!
 A few key ingredients like fire roasted tomatoes, seasoning, fresh cilantro, and lime juice blend together to make an incredibly mouthwatering restaurant style salsa.
 Serve it with warm homemade tortilla chips for a real treat!

 Restaurant Style Salsa